 In exceptional cases if you live overseas, we may consider interviewing you over video conference.
 You’ll only be offered this if you give clear reasons why it’s impossible for you to attend the interview/audition, and you have access to professional video conferencing equipment.

-If you’re an international applicant who is not studying ABRSM qualifications, you’ll need to supply a portfolio containing ten to 15 minutes of varied music on your first and second study instruments that best represents your musicianship.
+If you are an international applicant, you will need to supply a music portfolio video containing ten to 15 minutes of varied music.
+This should be on your first and second study instruments, and should include contrasting pieces which you feel best demonstrate your instrumental playing.
+The choice of pieces is therefore up to you.
+You may also include any other instruments you play if you feel this would be helpful but some keyboard playing must be included.
+The purpose of this portfolio is for you to demonstrate your instrumental playing standard and to convey something of your overall musicianship.
 If possible, please post this portfolio online and let us know the URL, or email it to us as a PDF.
-We’ll also accept CDs or hardcopy sent by post to our International Admissions Office, but please note that these will not be returned to you.
+We will also accept DVDs sent by post to our International Admissions Office, but please note that these will not be returned to you.

 Important additional notes

 Our published entry requirements are a guide only and our decision will be based on your overall suitability for the course as well as whether you meet the minimum entry requirements.
 Other equivalent qualifications may be accepted for entry to this course, please email email@example.com for further information.

 We welcome applications from international and EU students, and accept a range of international qualifications.

 If English is not your first language, you'll need to make sure you meet our English language requirements for postgraduate courses.

 If you don't meet our English language requirements, we offer a range of courses which could help you achieve the level required for entry.